amanroa/advanced-applied-ml/project_2.md

 ```
 <img width="153" alt="Screenshot 2024-02-25 at 7 52 36 PM" src="https://github.com/amanroa/advanced-applied-ml/assets/26678552/b5f102bc-dea2-4679-86ee-93d9bcb67129">

 It seems like the Quartic kernel is the best performing kernel (has the lowest MSE).
-Because of this, I will use the Quartic kernel in the rest of this question.
+Next, I will move on to 10-Fold validation.

 ## 10-Fold Validation

-Next, using the Quartic kernel, I tried to do 10 fold validation using three different scalers.
+I tried to do 10 fold validation using three different scalers.
+Within each scaler, I tested all of the kernels.
+I did this in order to find the perfect combination of scaler and kernel that yields the lowest Cross validated MSE.
+To reduce redundancy, I will not paste my full code for most of the kernels, as it is the same each time - the only thing changing is the kernel name.

 ### MinMax Scaler

+#### Quartic Kernel

 ```c
 scale = MinMaxScaler()